raphaelmenges/schaugenau/Readme.md

 For a video of the beta version, hosted on YouTube, click [here](https://youtu.be/eEWfZ5EqSLE).

 ## Launch
 Run main function in "schaugenau.app" in Eclipse.
 Due to license issues, neither the connection to our image database nor the usage of an eyetracker is integrated.
 All regarding lines in code are marked with a "TODO" comment.
-The game itself should work out of the box with mouse support, that emulates the gaze.
+The game itself should work out of the box with mouse support, which emulates the gaze.
 During gameplay, errors about no connection to an image database are thrown and placeholders are used instead.

 ## Dependencies
 * jMonkey: http://jmonkeyengine.org